 The U.S. Navy opened the Puget Sound Navy Yard at Point Turner in 1891.
 Starting with 190 acres, the base grew into a major shipbuilding and repair center.
 It now covers more than 1,300 acres, making it the largest shipyard on the West Coast.
-Navy crews were directed to use massive amounts of asbestos products, especially before the 1970s.
+Navy crews used massive amounts of asbestos products, especially before the 1970s.

 The Navy kept the Bremerton yard operating through wars, downsizing and the shift to nuclear-powered ships in the 1960s.
 Workers and nearby residents have reported major health problems, and regulators have fined the site many times for dangerous pollution.
 Many people continue to suffer from asbestos-related illnesses like mesothelioma, lung cancer and asbestosis.